-Vasa previa is an incredibly rare, but severe, complication of pregnancy.
-In vasa previa, some of the fetal umbilical cord blood vessels run across or very close to the internal opening of the cervix.
+Vasa previa is an extremely rare, but severe, complication of pregnancy.
+In vasa previa, some fetal umbilical cord blood vessels run across or very close to the internal opening of the cervix.

 The probe will be lubricated and covered with a sheath.
-It’s far more accurate than using an abdominal scan as it allows the sonographer to see the area of interest clearly.
+It’s far more accurate than using an abdominal scan, as it allows the sonographer to see the area of interest clearly.

 If the image is viewed in grayscale, it can be difficult to read.
 This is where the color Doppler comes in.
 This technique allows color to be added to the image to enable the technician to see which way the blood is flowing and at what speed.

 Because of the rarity of this condition, it’s not routinely screened for.
 Your doctor will probably recommend these tests if you have one or more of the risk factors described above.